-Okay, if you’ve been living under a rock since 1971 you may not know this, but otherwise, you’ll be totally aware that along with cool knives, there’s a culture.
+Okay, if you’ve been living under a rock since 1971 you may not know this, but otherwise, you’ll be totally aware that along with cool extreme knives, there’s a culture.
 What does that mean?
 Well, it means that you are part of an international community of people that love knives for the sake of knives.
 It’s kinda like the Harley Davidson sub-culture.
 You know the kind right?
 The Harley dude is usually a bit hefty around the waist, often has white hair with scruff of one length or another.
 He’s also got a full suit of leather clothes and protective outer-gear.
 Bandanas, as well as visor-less helmets (usually that look like Nazi stormtrooper headgear), are typical too!
 I could go on, but you get the picture.
 They don’t wear business suits and have a clean-cut, freshly-shaved look!

 Knife enthusiasts are not as easy to pick out of a crowd.
-They span the gamut of looks, races and genders, but there’s no mistaking that they LOVE their knives.
-I happen to be one of those, but here’s my dirty, little secret; I don’t do a heck of a lot with my knives.
+They span the gamut of looks, races, and genders, but there’s no mistaking that they LOVE their knives.
+I happen to be one of those, but here’s my dirty, little secret; I don’t do a heck of a lot with my extreme addiction knives.
 I take them with me on wilderness canoe trips, but that’s about it.
-The reason I buy them is because I just ….
+The reason I buy them is that I just ….
 LIKE THEM!
 I like how they feel, how they look, and even how they sound.
 I’m talking about the higher-end, pricier makes and models that make the un-initiated “regular person” look at me like I’m a psychotic serial killer who wants the latest killing tool.
 They have no idea of the reality of the situation!!

 I’m a bit of a collector, and to satisfy my collector’s urges, I really like to have at least one ridiculously expensive knife in my collection.
 It’s often a conversation starter, and even a conversation ender (and sustainer!).
-To that end, here’s a look at a few of the very cool knives that you could call “extreme” if only because of the extreme price!
+To that end, here’s a look at a few of the very cool extreme knives that you could call “extreme” if only because of the extreme addiction extreme knives’ price!
 But cool they are my friends!

 This curiosity is named after the Elite Special Op forces of Austria.
 The knife itself is made from solid billet, which means that it is machined out of a solid piece of high-quality steel.
-It is not cast (melted and poured into a shape), or forged (heated a smashed into a shape).
+Microtech Jagdkommando is not cast (melted and poured into a shape), or forged (heated a smashed into a shape).
 It is precision-engineered by starting with a solid metal piece, and then removing any steel that does not look like the final product!

 It’s crafted from either Titanium or Stainless Steel, and it has THREE blades, or “tri-blade”.
 I’m really hoping no one wants this knife to use offensively on any living creature, but I wouldn’t be beyond using it if necessary to defend myself or my family!
 The really crazy/unique/awesome/scary/illegal thing about this knife is that the tri-blade design is actually banned by the Geneva convention rules for war!
 The wounds would be so horrific that for survivors, it would be difficult to heal and would cause excessive suffering!
 Let’s keep it away from chests, shall we?